jerseyweeds/multistreamnews.tv/prompt.md

   - Make the entire page a drop zone for YouTube video links
   - Show visual feedback when dragging over the page
   - Display drag zone instruction: "Drag a video link anywhere on the page to add a new video window"
-  - Hide drag zone areas on mobile devices (not functional on touch)
+  - Hide drag zone areas on touch/mobile devices (not functional on touch devices)
+  - Use advanced touch detection methods: CSS `@media (pointer: coarse)` and JavaScript capabilities detection

 * **Drag Visual Feedback:**
   - Change cursor and add visual indicators when dragging